zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

     ![Making a change to the replica count and the "MESSAGE" section](./18.png)

-- Upon committing the changes, notice how the Kubernetes Pod rolling upgrade starts.
+- Upon committing the changes, notice how the Kubernetes Pod rolling upgrade will start.
 Once the Pod is up & running, the new "Hello Arc" application version window will show the new message, showing the rolling upgrade is completed and the GitOps flow is successful.

     ![New side-by-side view of terminal, "Hello Arc" GitHub repo and the application open in a web browser](./19.png)